git719/zls/README.md

 ## Usage
 ```
-zls Azure RBAC and MS Graph listing utility v184
+zls Azure Resource RBAC and MS Graph READER v1.11.4
+    READER FUNCTIONS
+    UUID                              Show object for given UUID
-    -vs SPECFILE         Compare YAML or JSON specfile to what's in Azure (only for d and a objects)
+    -vs Specfile                      Compare YAML or JSON specfile to what's in Azure (only for d and a objects)
-    -X[j]                List all X objects tersely, with JSON output option
+    -X[j] [Specifier]                 List all X objects tersely, with option for JSON output and/or match on Specifier
-    -X[j] UUID|"string"  Show/list X object(s) matching on UUID or "string" attribute, JSON option
     -Xx                               Delete X object local file cache

       Where 'X' can be any of these object types:
       d  = RBAC Role Definitions   a  = RBAC Role Assignments   s  = Azure Subscriptions
       m  = Management Groups       u  = Azure AD Users          g  = Azure AD Groups
-      sp = Service Principals      ap = Applications            ra = Azure AD Roles Active
+      sp = Service Principals      ap = Applications            ad = Azure AD Roles
-      rd = Azure AD Roles Defs

     -xx                               Delete ALL cache local files
     -ar                               List all RBAC role assignments with resolved names